CoasterCrook/Student_Chatbot/README.md

 # Note

-TEbot's responses, including job postings, are stored in a database.
-As a result, job postings will most certainly be outdated and inaccurate.
+TEbot's responses, including job postings, are all stored in a database that the team created.
+We did not utilize any APIs when we developed this application.
+As a result job postings will most certainly be outdated and inaccurate.